 Graduates of the dual degree program will earn two degrees: the Master of Library Science and the Master of Science in Health Studies.
 The degree programs are available entirely online.

-The School of Library and Information Studies prepares professionals for leadership roles in the information professions and as information specialists in hospitals, medical centers, medical schools, nursing colleges, and other public and private agencies.
+The Master of Library Science (MLS) degree prepares professionals for leadership roles as information specialists in hospitals, medical centers, medical schools, nursing colleges, and other public and private agencies.
 The Department of Health Studies, College of Health Sciences, prepares students for leadership positions in the disciplines of health education and health promotion.

 Steps to Admission

-- Apply to SLIS.
+2. Apply to SLIS.
 Only complete application packets will be considered.
 Applicants are responsible for keeping their contact information current.
 Submit the following materials, in a single, complete mailing, to TWU SLIS, PO Box 425438, Denton, TX 76204-5438, OR submit the materials via email to firstname.lastname@example.org.

 - A SLIS application form (fillable PDF form; Chrome browser recommended).
 Please indicate on the form that you plan to pursue the Dual Degree.

 - A resume